On Jacobians of geometrically reduced curves and their N\'eron models: Néron models of Jacobians

 with the notation from (1).
-Moreover, $j$ is an immersion because it is the pullback of the unit section of $\Pic_{\mathscr{C}/S}.$ Hence $\mathscr{K}_1$ is representable by an algebraic space over $S$ (see \cite{BLR}, Chapter 8.3, Proposition 9).
-Being the quotient of a smooth algebraic space over $S$ by a smooth space, $\mathscr{K}_1$ is itself smooth over $S.$ By passing to the limit (\cite{Stacks}, Tags 01ZC and 01ZP) and using \cite{Stacks}, Tag 047T, we find a dense open subset $U$ of $S$ above which $j$ is a closed immersion, which means that $\mathscr{K}_1$ is separated above $U.$ As for $\Pic_{\widetilde{\mathscr{C}}/S},$ we may assume without loss of generality that $\widetilde{\mathscr{C}}$ be integral, as it is the disjoint union of finitely many integral schemes.
+Note that $\mathscr{K}_1$ is representable by an algebraic space.
+Because $j$ is generically a closed immersion (\cite{Stacks}, Tag 047T), the same is true for the restriction of $j$ to some dense open subset of $S$ (\cite{Stacks}, Tag 01ZP).
+As for $\Pic_{\widetilde{\mathscr{C}}/S},$ we reduce to the case where $\widetilde{\mathscr{C}}$ is integral, as it is the disjoint union of finitely many integral schemes.
 Hence we know that, above some dense open subset $V$ of $S,$ $\widetilde{\mathscr{C}}$ has geometrically integral fibres.
-Hence $\Pic_{\widetilde{\mathscr{C}}/S}$ is separated above $V.$ Indeed, by \cite{Liu}, Chapter 8.3, Theorem 3.16, $\widetilde{\mathscr{C}}$ is projective over $V$ (after possibly shrinking $V$).
+Therefore $\Pic_{\widetilde{\mathscr{C}}/S}$ is separated above $V.$ Indeed, by \cite{Liu}, Chapter 8.3, Theorem 3.16, $\widetilde{\mathscr{C}}$ is projective over $V$ (after possibly shrinking $V$).
 Hence the claim follows from \cite{BLR}, Chapter 8.2, Theorem 1.
-This proves our claim. \end{proof}\\ Now let $C_1,..., C_n$ denote the irreducible components of $C$ over $K.$ By assumption, each $C_j$ admits a smooth $K$-point, so each $C_j$ is geometrically integral.
-By construction, the scheme $\mathscr{C}$ has irreducible components $\mathscr{C}_j,$ such that, for all $j=1,..., n,$ $\mathscr{C}_j$ is a proper and flat model of $C_j$ over $S.$ We define a morphism as follows (where $\underline{\Z}$ denotes the sheafification of the constant presheaf $\Z$): For each morphism $T\to S,$ we have a map
+Finally, note that $\mathscr{K}_1$ is a quotient of a smooth algebraic space and hence itself smooth.
+This proves our claim. \end{proof}\\ Now let $C$ be a geometrically reduced proper curve over $K.$ Assume that every irreducible component of $C$ admits a smooth $K$-point.
+Let $C_1,..., C_n$ denote the irreducible components of $C,$ which are geometrically integral over $K.$ Let $\mathscr{C}$ be the model of $C$ constructed in Corollary \ref{Cexistcor}.
+By construction, the scheme $\mathscr{C}$ has reduced irreducible components $\mathscr{C}_j,$ such that, for all $j=1,..., n,$ $\mathscr{C}_j$ is a proper and flat model of $C_j$ over $S.$ We define a morphism as follows (where $\underline{\Z}$ denotes the sheafification of the constant presheaf $\Z$): for each morphism $T\to S,$ we have a map

 coming from the fact that for each $\mathscr{L}\in \Pic(\mathscr{C}\times_ST)$ and each $j=1,..., n,$ the map $T\to \Z,$ $t\mapsto \deg \mathscr{L}\mid_{\mathscr{C}_{j,t}}$ is locally constant (\cite{BLR}, Chapter 9.1, Proposition 2).
 We define a map entirely analogously.
 Because for all $j=1,..., n,$ the map $\widetilde{\mathscr{C}}_j\to \mathscr{C}_j$ is the normalisation morphism, it follows from the calculation in \cite{BLR}, p.
 237f that we have generically, so this equality follows everywhere because $\underline{\Z}^n$ is separated over $S.$ Define